-The Corporate Governance Committee is responsible for periodically reviewing and assessing our Corporate Governance Guidelines and making recommendations for changes thereto to the Board, reviewing any other matters related to our corporate governance, unless the authority to conduct such review has been retained by the Board or delegated to another committee, and overseeing the process for evaluation of the Board and management.
+The Corporate Governance Committee is responsible for periodically reviewing and assessing our Corporate Governance Guidelines and Code of Ethics and making recommendations for changes thereto to the Board, reviewing any other matters related to our corporate governance, unless the authority to conduct such review has been retained by the Board or delegated to another committee, and overseeing the process for evaluation of the Board and management.

-As of April 7, 2017, the Corporate Governance Committee consisted of Ms. Forrester, Messrs.
-Baribault, Baty, Burkert, Byerley, Davis, Laney, Mitchell and Stewart and Dr. Ohnimus, each of whom is independent under the rules of the SEC and the NYSE.
-Mr. Burkert is the chair of the Corporate Governance Committee.
-During 2016, the Corporate Governance Committee met nine times.
+As of April 13, 2018, the Corporate Governance Committee consisted of Ms. Forrester, Messrs.
+Baribault, Baty, Burkert, Byerley, Posner and Stewart and Dr. Ohnimus, each of whom is independent under the rules of the SEC and the NYSE.
+Ms. Forrester is the chair of the Corporate Governance Committee.
+During 2017, the Corporate Governance Committee met three times.